chester-lang/Chester/README.md

 I want to use OOP model whenever I want.
 Sometimes it is too time consuming to implement things in an non-OOP way.

+I want to use some format of this language as my default unix shell and a replacement of Mathematica.

 But I don't have skills and energy.

 Why would I implement a new language?
 I could choose a major programming language for a task and use large language model to generate a large portion of code.
 It would be more comfortable than using a niche language.